Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Introduction

+In the last years, industrial advances (e.g., Industry 4.0, IoT) and changes in social behavior created a proliferation of modern network applications (e.g., Vehicular Networks, AR/VR, Real-Time Communications), imposing new requirements on backbone networks (e.g., high throughput and low latency).
+Consequently, network operators need to efficiently manage the network resources, ensuring the customer’s Quality of Service and fulfilling the Service Level Agreements.
+This is typically done using expert knowledge or solvers leveraging Integer Linear Programming (ILP) or Constraint Programming (CP).
+However, real-world production networks have in the order of hundreds of nodes and solvers based on ILP or CP would take a large amount of time to solve network optimization problems \cite{hartert2015declarative, knight2011internet}.
+In addition, heuristic based solutions are far from being optimal.

-Recent advances in Deep Reinforcement Learning (DRL) showed a significant improvement in decision-making and automated control problems~\cite{mnih2015human, silver2017mastering}.
-In this context, the network community is investigating DRL as a key technology for network optimization (e.g., routing) with the goal of enabling self-driving software-defined networks~\cite{mestres2017knowledge}.
-However, existing DRL-based solutions still fail to~\emph{generalize} when applied to different network scenarios.
-This hampers the ability of the DRL agent to make good decisions when facing a network state not seen during training.
+Deep Reinforcement Learning (DRL) has shown significant improvements in sequential decision-making and automated control problems~\cite{mnih2015human, silver2017mastering}.
+As a result, the network community is already investigating DRL as a key technology for network optimization (e.g., routing) with the goal of enabling \mbox{self-driving} networks~\cite{feamster2017and, wang2017machine,mestres2017knowledge,kalmbach2018empowering}.
+However, existing DRL-based solutions still fail to~\emph{generalize} when applied to different network scenarios \cite{valadarsky2017learning,rusek2020routenet}.
+In this context, generalization refers to the ability of the DRL agent to adapt to new network scenarios not seen during training (e.g., network topologies, configurations).

+We argue that generalization is an essential property for the successful adoption of DRL technologies in production networks.
+Without generalization, DRL solutions should be trained in the same network where they are deployed, which is not possible or affordable in general.
+To train a DRL agent is a very costly and lengthy process.
+It often requires significant computing power and instrumentation of the network to observe its performance (e.g., delay, jitter).
+Additionally, decisions made by a DRL agent during training can lead to degraded performance or even to service disruption.
+Thus, training a DRL agent in the customer's network may be unfeasible.

+With generalization, a DRL agent can be trained with multiple, representative network topologies and configurations.
+Afterwards, it can be applied to other topologies and configurations, as long as they share some common properties.
+Such a ``universal'' model can be trained in a laboratory and later on be incorporated in a product or a network device (e.g., router, load balancer).
+The resulting solution would be ready to be deployed to a production network without requiring any further training or instrumentation in the customer network\footnote{Note that solutions based on transfer learning do not offer this property as DRL agents need to be re-trained on the network where they finally operate.}.